Rockhounding in Michigan [An Ultimate Guide for 2024]

 Jasper HillJaspilite (red, yellow, green), other iron formation mineralsLimited digging allowed; permits required

-Pictured Rocks National LakeshoreAgates, jasper, fossilsResponsible collecting only; respect park regulations
+Pictured Rocks National LakeshoreAgates, jasper, fossilsCollecting is generally prohibited; respect park regulations

 Hogback MountainAgates, jaspers, volcanic mineralsBe mindful of cliffs and loose rocks; public land